-The programme consists of 4 semesters which together provide the AP Graduate in Marketing Management with the competency profile mentioned in section 1.
+The programme's 120 ECTS credit points consist of 4 semesters of each 30 ECTS credit points.
+The 4 semesters together provide the AP Graduate in Marketing Management with the competency profile mentioned in section 1.
 At the same time, each semester constitutes an overall learning process.
 It is thus possible for the student to replace a semester by documenting learning from another Danish or foreign institution.